Source: PostgreSQL #

 Grant the following permissions:

-GRANT SELECT ON ALL TABLES IN SCHEMA "<schema>" TO <username>;
+GRANT USAGE ON SCHEMA "<schema>" TO <username>; GRANT SELECT ON ALL TABLES IN SCHEMA "<schema>" TO <username>; ALTER ROLE <username> WITH REPLICATION;

 II.
-Setup PostgreSQL for Replication #
+Set up PostgreSQL for Replication #

 -

-vi $PGDATA/postgresql.conf
+:vi $PGDATA/postgresql.conf

 -